mrayyan2001/git-tutoiral/_Git & GitHub Full Course.md

 - `git commit -m "Commit message"` -> commit changes with a message
 - `git commit -m "Commit message" -m "Description"` -> commit changes with a message and description
 - `git commit` -> commit changes with a message in the default editor
+- `git commit --amend` -> amend the last commit (change the commit message or add more changes to the last commit)

 ## Git Log